jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 the patterns and practices associated with OSS development and the evolution of software supply chain management practices.
 The report is made possible thanks to a tremendous effort put forth by many team members at Sonatype,
 including: Bruce Mayhew, Dr. Stephen Magill, Matt Howard, Ax Sharma, Sal Kimmich, Elissa Walters, Alli VanKanegan, Juan Morales, Moncef Ben\-Soula, Cody Nash, Andrew Yorra, Brian Fox, Mike Hansen, Joel Orlina, Melissa Schmidt, Ember DeBoer, Ilkka Turunen, Luke Mcbride.
 We would also like to offer thanks for contributions big and small and for sharing perspective to our many colleagues across the DevOps and open source development community.
-A very special thanks goes out to Alli VanKanegan who created the incredible design for this years report.
+A very special thanks goes out to Alli VanKanegan who created the incredible design for this year’s report.
 39
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT Headquarters
 8161 Maple Lawn Blvd, Suite 250
 Fulton, MD 20759
-USA 1\.877\.866\.2836
+USA • 1\.877\.866\.2836
 European Office
 199 Bishopsgate
 London EC2M 3TY